Atomic & Salomon Announce New 16-DIN Shift2 Hybrid Ski Binding

 As with the other Shift2 bindings, the 16-DIN version is “Multi Norm Certified” (i.e., “MN”), which means it can be adjusted to fit every normed boot sole on the market (ISO 5355, ISO 9523, & ISO 23223).

-Aside from the higher release values, the Shift2 16’s other main point of differentiation is its heel piece, which Atomic calls the “3-Part Power Heel.”
+Aside from the higher release values, the Shift2 16’s other main point of differentiation is its heel piece, which Atomic and Salomon call the “3-Part Power Heel.”
 This is a variation of the heel piece found on Salomon’s STH2 and Strive 16 alpine bindings; the brake mechanism appears very similar to that found on the Shift2 13.

 All of this does come at a weight penalty: we just got a Shift2 16 in for long-term testing, and ours weighs 1217 grams per binding (with 110 mm brakes).
 For reference, our Shift2 13 with the same brakes weighs about 925 grams per binding.

-For reference, below is the full press release from Atomic.
+For reference, below we’ve included the full press release from Atomic.
 As we start logging days on the new Shift2 16 MN, let us know in the comments section below if there’s anything you’re curious about.

 Press Release Atomic